The Tiny Art Gallery

 A bit about the Tiny Art Gallery:

-This project is inspired by the Small Free Library movement.
-It is a way to get more people thinking about and interacting with art.
-Art galleries in the classic sense have a hard time because they have to sell art, and art is usually expensive.
-Therefore, not many have personal access to art, unless they make it, or have a lot of money.
+This project is inspired by the Little Free Library movement.
+It is a way to get more people thinking about and personally interacting with art.
+Being able to have a close up view of art is not all that common, unless you make art or buy it.
 That's where the Tiny Art Gallery (TAG) comes in.

-Neighbors can borrow a piece or two (with easels) and take them home to display.
-They will be asked to take a photo and email it to firstname.lastname@example.org so it can be displayed on the website (http://ecojusticepress.com/tinyartgallery.html has preliminary info on the TAG).
-It may also show up in the books which will be rewards to patrons.
-Each piece in the TAG will be photographed, and special 'shows' may be sponsored by patrons.
+Neighbors may borrow (and return) a piece of art (with easel) and take it home to display.
+They will be asked to take a photo and email it to firstname.lastname@example.org so it can be displayed on the website.
+Each piece in the TAG will be photographed, and displayed on the gallery page.
+Your art will be seen on the website, on postcards and in color paperback books (maybe hardcover books too).
+So be sure to include your name on the back of the piece.

-The TAG will be installed on a street that is designated a Safe Route To School.
+The TAG has been installed on a street that is designated a Safe Route To School.

-Check out the Pateron.com donation page for those wanting to monetarily support the project.
-Postcards, paperback and hardcover books with art from the Gallery will be rewards.
+Please check out the Pateron.com donation page for those wanting to monetarily support the project.
+Postcards, paperback and hardcover books with art from the Gallery are rewards for patrons.

 Eco-Justice Press, L.L.C. © 2011-2016